sogladev/mod-vanilla-naxxramas/.github/README.md

 Some are due to being limited by 335a client.
 Some of these could be fixed by client-side patch

-- [ ] Icons are different for some spells i.g.
-Mark of Mograine, Loatheb's Deathbloom
+- [ ] Icons are different for some spells e.g. Mark of Mograine, Loatheb's Deathbloom
 - [ ] Mechanics: Sapphiron's frost aura should tick every 1s instead of 2s, Blaumeux' Void Zone range should be 3yd instead of 2yd
-- [ ] Plaguewood Entrance
+- [ ] Plaguewood Entrance was replaced with a Cauldron
-- [ ] Some models like Deathknight's use wotlk death knight starter gear instead of the original armor set
+- [ ] Some models like Deathknight's use wrath death knight starter gear instead of the original armor set

 Not all vanilla mechanics are yet implemented yet due to scripts being ported from Azerothcore's WOTLK Naxx